vygr/ChrysaLisp/docs/CONDITIONALS.md

 In this document we cover the ChrysaLisp conditional statements.
 The types available, plus the tricks you can pull with them.

+Note that true means *not nil* and that is significant.
+Any value other than `nil` is *not nil* !

 ## if

 `(if tst form [else_form])` is a VP native code implemented conditional statement.
-It is a simple way to make a test evaluation and execute a form if the test is not `nil` and optionally evaluate a separate form if the test evaluates to `nil`.
+It is a simple way to make a test evaluation and evaluate a form if the test is true and optionally evaluate a separate form if the test evaluates to `nil`.

 ```vdu
 (if (= a 0)